MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-write-option-method.md

 Writes to an MS-DOS encoded file or binary file.

 > [!NOTE]
-> This method is supported only in Business Central on-premises.
+> This method is supported only in Business Central on-premises from version 1.0 and onwards.

 ## Syntax
 ```AL